Published: May 2023

 Annual Monitoring Reports (AMRs) for LDP

-The LDP Annual Monitoring Report (AMR) will provide a summary of information collated each financial year (1st April – 31st March) to assess the overall the performance of the Local Development Plan.
+The LDP Annual Monitoring Report (AMR) will provide a summary of information collated each financial year (1 April to 31 March) to assess the overall the performance of the Local Development Plan.

 Build to Rent (BTR)